 Back in the day though our forefathers enjoyed no such luxury.
 If you can imagine it they actually had to manually set their watches to the new destination and then try and keep a mental track of the time back home.
 That was of course unless they owned a GMT watch, or better still, a world-timer.
 A complication that these days is almost as redundant as the mechanical wrist watch itself, the world-timer has got to be one of my favourites and now, thanks to Chopard, we have a brand new one to fawn over.

-As the name suggests, the L.U.C Time Traveller One has been created with travellers in mind.
+As the name suggests, the L.U.C Time Traveler One has been created with travelers in mind.
 No great surprise there, it is a world-timer after all.
 What’s important to note though is that this is Chopard’s first world-timer and it is gorgeous.
-Available in three different metals – 18ct Rose Gold, Platinum or Steel, the L.U.C Time Traveller One is generously sized at 42mm and wears very comfortably on the wrist, even in the heavier platinum.
+Available in three different metals – 18ct Rose Gold, Platinum or Steel, the L.U.C Time Traveler One is generously sized at 42mm and wears very comfortably on the wrist, even in the heavier platinum.

 From left to right: stainless steel – 18k rose gold – platinum

 To be honest I probably would have preferred a 40mm case but the slightly larger diameter means that the dial doesn’t appear cluttered, despite the bevy of information available to you.
 Likewise legibility is not an issue at all and in fact is enhanced by the intelligent use (but not overuse – that’s important) of contrasting colours.

 This is most striking on the steel model, which features bright orange indicies and hands.
 It actually gives the watch a bit of a sportier look which I quite like but I am sure many people will prefer the more subdued dials of the rose gold and platinum options.
 Rest assured that I’ve already put in an official request for that stunning blue/grey/white dial from the platinum version to make its way into a steel case.
 There were no guarantees given but fingers crossed.